George Shea (Major League Eating): Controversy

 When it relates to lighthearted topics such as competitive eating, Shea takes on the persona of a promoter and believes that any press is good press.
 The Washington Post even compared Shea to Donald Trump, writing, "Carman argues neither Shea nor Trump “[seem] to care much whether his words have a toehold in reality.
 To them, the victory is everything."

 Shea and his brother have executed a host of different stunts related to the contest to generate buzz.
 In 2007, they promoted the fact that champion Takeru Kobayashi had "jawthritus" and was listed as "day-to-day," possibly unable to compete.

+Ban of Joey Chestnut

 In 2024, Shea announced that 16-time hot dog winner Joey Chestnut could no longer compete in the competition after he signed a deal with a competitor hot dog company rather than Nathan's.
 Shea did not mention the specific brand, but Chestnut was representing Impossible Foods, and that this was not allowed within the competition.
 Shea said if the contract dispute was resolved, he would be welcome to join the competition again, stating, "We love him.
 The fans love him.
 He made the choice."
-Chestnut has continued to compete in MLE competitions, including the St. Elmo’s World Famous Shrimp Cocktail Eating Championship.

 However, Chestnut pushed back on this claim, stating on social media, “I do not have a contract with MLE or Nathans and they are looking to change the rules from past years as it relates to other partners I can work with.”
+Having previously continued to compete in MLE competitions, including the St. Elmo’s World Famous Shrimp Cocktail Eating Championship, Chestnut was allowed to enter the competition again in 2025, which he won.